RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================

-New transforms: Smith-Corona word processor (as opposed to Spinwriter), OmniWriter for C64, Symantec Q&A Write, AppleWriter IIe, OfficeWriter
+New transforms: Smith-Corona word processor (as opposed to Spinwriter), OmniWriter for C64, Symantec Q&A Write, AppleWriter IIe, OfficeWriter, NBI Word Processor

+New function: ExtractNBIFiles - extract files from NBI word processor 8" disk images

 Transformenator introduction:
 =============================